Tech-Matrix/Getting-Started/README.md

 ### Making Your First Contribution

 **First off, if you don't have git set up on your machine, [install it here](https://docs.github.com/en/get-started/quickstart/set-up-git).** <br/>
-Once that's done, come back here and follow these steps !
+Once that's done, come back here and follow these steps ! <br /><br />

    #### 1. Fork this repository